-Following the run, participants are encouraged to stick around for a post-run social with the group at one of the Waterside establishments (Whole Foods, Taco Diner, Steel City Pops, Blaze Pizza, etc.).
-The social time will begin about 7:20 and the location will vary by week.
-Check out where we will be each week on our Facebook events page!
+Following the run, participants are encouraged to stick around for a post-run social with the group at one of the Waterside establishments.
+The social time will begin about 7:20 pm and last until around 8 or whenever people want to go home.

 You can just show up and look for a group of happy people or let us know you plan to attend by RSVPing to a particular social run event on Facebook.

 Can’t wait to see you out at The Grove!